barryclark/jekyll-now/_posts/2023-01-07-marketing-advice-from-open-source-founders.md

 The popularity of open-source continues to grow and now organizations are beginning to truly see how important it is to global operations.

-Countries like Germany are pledging to have their own software development be done in open-source
+Countries like Germany are even pledging to <a href="https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/open-source-be-norm-german-public-procurement" target="_blank">open source have their own software development.</a>

 A deciding factor for many development teams when it comes to choosing to build on an open-source tool is the longevity of the project.